SvenGroot/WslManagementPS/docs/Enter-WslDistribution.md

 ### -Distribution

-Specifies the distribution to be enter.
+Specifies the distribution to enter.

 ```yaml
 Type: WslDistribution